Bomus material: Ideal customer profile template, ICP checklist and survey template .

-Like with examples of the age of the ideal customer, different markets have the different mentality, negotiation and decision-making process, different features and values.
+As with examples of the age of the ideal customer, different markets have the various mentalities, negotiation, decision-making processes along with different features and values.

-Still, English is a universal language for сommunication in the whole world, I can't fully describe the benefits of localization and target market research.
+Even though English is the universal language for сommunication in the whole world there are huge benefits of localization and target market research.

-Not only you'll be able to learn more about prospects, their needs, purchasing and negotiation process, factors that are important for them when purchasing the product like yours but you'll be able to find local target resources where your target audience hangs out and use that to your advantage.
+You will be able to learn more about prospects, their needs, purchasing and negotiation process and factors that are important for them when purchasing a product like yours.
+You'll be able to find local target resources where your target audience hangs out and use that to your advantage.

 The next important element of ideal buyer persona is gender.

-Many marketers neglect the gender when preparing ads, outreach emails or proposals but from my point of view, such approach is their omission.
+Many marketers neglect the gender when preparing ads, outreach emails or proposals but from my experience this is an important aspect to take into consideration

 After all, men and women have different approaches to decision-making.

-When making decisions, men are more often oriented to their mind, women - to intuition and their feelings, to their emotional impressions.
+When making decisions, men are more often oriented to their mind and women lean towards intuition and feelings or their emotional impressions.

 Target resources are resources that your target audience regularly visits (websites, social media groups, forums, blogs, etc.).

-+ Where we can reach our target audience (TA)
+- Where we can reach our target audience

-+ What content does TA consume and what content is in demand (their current challenges)
+- What content does your audience consumes and what content is in demand (their current challenges)

-+ A dominant social media for lead generation
+- Deciding with dominant social media you should pick for lead generation

 This information helps to avoid guesswork when creating a marketing plan and choosing what marketing channels you should work on.

-Just as it is impossible to make an equally effective universal proposal for different age groups, it is impossible to create a universal effective proposal for founders and blue-collars.
+Just as it is impossible to make an equally effective universal proposal for different age groups, it is impossible to create a universal effective proposal for founders and blue-collar workers.

-These categories have different factors that influence a purchasing decision, different purchasing power, different purchasing process.
+These categories have different factors that influence a purchasing decision, different purchasing power and different purchasing processes.

-That’s why focus on specific job positions will help you to personalize your marketing message to this group of prospect and create effective pricing policy.
+This is why, focussing on specific job positions, will help you to personalize your marketing message and create effective pricing policy.

-Job position is also good criteria for marketing qualification so you can dismiss leads who don’t fit your target job position.
+Understanding the job position is also good criteria for marketing qualifications so you can dismiss leads who don’t fit your target job position.

-Leads want to see how your product will solve their problems instead of listening how great it is and awesome features it has.
+Leads want to see how your product will solve their problems instead.
+Not hearing how great it is and what awesome features it has

 This information will help you to create relevant content to build relations not only with leads but with the existing customers.